 - A place to enhance leadership skills

-- Accredits a network of 540 ASHA Approved Continuing Education (CE) Providers who provide continuing education to speech-language pathologists and audiologists
+- Using nationally recognized standards, accredits a network of 545 ASHA Approved CE Providers who deliver continuing education to audiologists and speech-language pathologists.

 Get Involved and Make a Difference

-- Get involved—join a committee, Special Interest Group, or your state association.
+- Get involved—join a committee, join a Special Interest Group, volunteer for the ASHFoundation, participate in the ASHA Community discussions, or join your state association.

 Renew your membership or affiliation online!
 For further information, or if you have any questions, please contact the Action Center at 800-498-2071.